Your precious one is all ready to explore and learn

 Check out the Drypers Point Shop.

-Play with your child to stimulate his/her motor skills
+Play with your child to stimulate his/her motor skills.
+Parenthood does not mean the fun has to stop.

 Put your baby on a mattress.
 Make sure your baby’s arms are stretched upwards so the hands are above his/her head.
 Roll him/her gently with your hands placed under your baby’s shoulder blades.
 If your baby thinks it’s funny, you can repeat the game.